allensandiego/ha-integration-shinobi/README.md

 1. **Server URL**: The full URL or IP of your Shinobi server (e.g., `http://192.168.1.10:8080`).
 2. **API Key**: Generated in the Shinobi dashboard with "Read" and "Stream" permissions.
 3. **Group Key**: Your Shinobi user group key.

-### Shinobi Monitor Configuration
-For the best experience, ensure each monitor in Shinobi is configured as follows:
-- **JPEG API**: Must be **Enabled** to show previews and snapshots.
-- **Streamer**: To use HLS, ensure the "Stream Type" is set to HLS in the monitor's "Streamer" section.
-The integration will automatically use the best available stream URL provided by Shinobi.

 ## Installation